munyokii/PLPAcademy/README.md

 # PLPAcademy

-This is a repository for my scholarship
+This is a repository for my scholarship at Power Learn Project